enricopiseddu/lendingPool/README.md

-# A high-level implementation of Aave's some features
+# A minimal implementation of Aave

 ## 1. Introduction and goal
 [Aave](https://github.com/aave/aave-protocol) is a protocol of Decentralized Finance (DeFi) based on the Lending Pool (LP) concept.
 LPs are “virtual places” where users can deposit and borrow (paying interests) different assets sending specific transactions to a smart contract that handles them.
 In general, the “deposit action” has no particular constraints while the “borrow action” is subject to some requirements: the most important is that the borrower must deposit a certain amount of collateral to cover his borrowing.